 We’ve had a couple rickety, or broken appliances around here lately.

-From January to March, the garage door slid up crooked and then, with a grinding screech, got caught catawampus and stopped.
-Sometimes we could lower it and start over, and sometimes that worked.
+For three months, our garage door slid up catawampus and then, with a grinding screech, got stuck and stopped.
+Sometimes we could lower it and start over, and sometimes we couldn’t.

 Mostly, we just started using the front door.